 Thanks to contributions from the concrete industry, faculty and first-year students enrolled in the program these last two years were able to go on an expense-paid field trip to the World of Concrete.
 “This is something I would never have been able to do otherwise,” says Dyer.
 “All of us in the program were blown away at all the different possibilities for careers in the industry and left with a great excitement for our futures.”

-After the first year of classes, students are required to complete an internship, usually during summer.
+After the first year of classes, it is a requirement that students complete an internship, usually during summer.
 “This is another great hands-on opportunity to gain both experience and a possible job upon graduating,” Dyer says.
-Like most of his classmates, he was offered a full-time position post-graduation.
+Like most of his classmates, there was the offer of a full-time position post-graduation.

 Companies that offer internships include Forcine Concrete & Construction Co., Lithko Contracting LLC, Conewago Enterprises Inc., Durable Surfaces, Castle Builders, Clayco and Delaware Valley Concrete, to name a few.